MicrosoftDocs/cpp-docs/docs/windows/db-command.md

 ]
 ```

-*name* (optional)
+*name*
-The name of the handle you use to work with the rowset.
+(Optional) The name of the handle you use to work with the rowset.
 If you specify *name*, **db_command** generates a class with the specified *name*, which can be used to traverse the rowset or to execute multiple action queries.
 If you do not specify *name*, it will not be possible to return more than one row of results to the user.

-*source_name* (optional)
+*source_name*
-The `CSession` variable or instance of a class that has the `db_source` attribute applied to it on which the command executes.
+(Optional) The `CSession` variable or instance of a class that has the `db_source` attribute applied to it on which the command executes.
 See [db_source](../windows/db-source.md).

 **db_command** checks to ensure that the variable used for *source_name* is valid, so the specified variable should be in function or global scope.

-*hresult* (optional)
+*hresult*
-Identifies the variable that will receive the HRESULT of this database command.
+(Optional) Identifies the variable that will receive the HRESULT of this database command.
 If the variable does not exist, it will be automatically injected by the attribute.

-*bindings* (optional)
+*bindings*
-Allows you to separate the binding parameters from the OLE DB command.
+(Optional) Allows you to separate the binding parameters from the OLE DB command.

 If you specify a value for *bindings*, **db_command** will parse the associated value and will not parse the \[*bindtype*] parameter.
 This usage allows you to use OLE DB provider syntax.
 To disable parsing, without binding parameters, specify `Bindings=""`.

 If you do not specify a value for *bindings*, **db_command** will parse the binding parameter block, looking for '**(**', followed by **\[**_bindtype_**]** in brackets, followed by one or more previously declared C++ member variables, followed by '**)**'.
 All text between the parentheses will be stripped from the resulting command, and these parameters will be used to construct column and parameter bindings for this command.

-*bulk_fetch* (optional)
+*bulk_fetch*
-An integer value that specifies the number of rows to fetch.
+(Optional) An integer value that specifies the number of rows to fetch.

 The default value is 1, which specifies single row fetching (the rowset will be of type [CRowset](../data/oledb/crowset-class.md)).